SylviaOne/Repo-hub/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## I fear for the calendar, its days are numbered.